shebiki/www.chqridge.com/about.md

 permalink: /about/
 ---

-This page needs to contain some interesting information about goats.
+This page needs to contain some interesting information about us.

-* goats like to follow you
-* goats make lots of noise
+* we like goats
+* we like dogs
+* we like cats
-* goats like to eat
+* we like chickens